-The Treaty shall remain in force until the expiry of a six months' period following the date on which one of the Contracting Parties gives notice of its intention to terminate the Treaty.
+The Treaty shall remain in force until the expiry of a period of six months from the date on which one of the Contracting Parties gives notice of its intention to terminate the Treaty.

-Done at Peking, on 23 April 1958, in duplicate, in the Russian and Chinese languages, both texts being equally authentic.
+DONE at Moscow on 22 June 1960, in duplicate in the Russian and Korean languages, both texts being equally authentic.